iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Moment Generating Functions.md

 \end{aligned}
 $$

 where on the first line we use the law of total expectation on the second line we use the property that $X$ is i.i.d, and then we proceed to use the LOTUS theorem.
+This is a quick and easy way to produce the moment generating functions.

+**Remark**
-This is an quick and easy way to produce the momoment generating functions.
-Once the momen generating function is identified, we can check the table to get the distribution, or we can use the method of moment to find the expected value and the variance of the sum distribution using the moment generating function.
+Once the moment generating function is identified, we can check the table to get the distribution, or we can use the method of moment to find the expected value and the variance of the sum distribution using the moment generating function.
 In fact, this is related to the central limit theorem.
+By the way, this is also related to Martingales, and the Branching Process.

 ---